 Unschooling in New York?
 Amy Milstein shares suggestions for how to meet the state requirements.

 You love the idea of unschooling, but your spouse isn’t convinced it’s the best option.
 Maybe you’ve been joining groups and reading blogs and you’re SOO onboard – it makes total sense.
 But he (though it’s not always the “he”) isn’t interested in really reading much about it.
 After all, he’s working extra hours so Read More

 All kids can thrive with unschooling.
 But some PARENTS may have a rougher time embracing it.
 Many ask “how hard is unschooling?” and wonder how hard it would be for them.
 Let’s look at it all together.

 Are you new to unschooling and you’re not so sure about it?
 Maybe you’ve heard some of these mischaracterizations about unschooling, and it really makes you hesitant?
 Or maybe you have family members that aren’t on board, and you hear these myths fairly often?
 You’ve come to the right place!
 After 20+ years (yes, my Read More

 People write a lot about the benefits of letting kids be bored.
-And while that may give kids the opportunity to figure things out, I tend to want to help them when they are uncomfortable.
+And while that may give kids the opportunity to figure things out, I tend to want to help them when they are uncomfortable – and help them learn to navigate through their own lives.
 My family was an average suburban middle class family.
-In the beginning, my kids went to school just like everyone else.
 Read More